theDIG95/Payment-default-ANN/README.md

 ### Other datasets

 The `ANNClassifier` can be used for any classification problem.
-The parameter's can be passed in the constructor and `fit`/`k_fold_x_validation` method for training.
+The parameters can be passed in the constructor and `fit`/`k_fold_x_validation` method for training.
 Weights can be saved and loaded by `save_weights` and `load_weights` methods.
 Predictions can be made via the `predict` method.
 For further details please view the `ann.py` file, it contains docstrings and comments explaining each step of the process.